 When we talk about carnitine deficiency, it is actually a rare genetic disorder, which is seen at an early age of around five.
 Carnitine deficiency may also occur in rare cases like chronic renal failure, or certain medicines which may reduce carnitine absorption.

-This comes out to be among those useless supplements which have been shown to cause various toxicity issues like liver injury, in the body.
+This comes out to be among those supplements which are not just useless, but also have been shown to cause various toxicity issues like liver injury, in the body.

 Some studies may support its use an appetite suppressant.
-Examine.com, co-founder and Director, Kamal Patel, says , “Some old sources suggest that it could potentially help curb the appetite, but for the longest time it was uncertain whether this was because it had actual appetite suppressing properties or whether the taste experience just made people be more satisfied with less food.”
+Acc. to examine.com, “Some old sources suggest that it could potentially help curb the appetite, but for the longest time it was uncertain whether this was because it had actual appetite suppressing properties or whether the taste experience just made people be more satisfied with less food.”

-Acc. to a 2018 study in the journal Internal & Emergency Medicine, by an Italian research team, led by Giada Crescioli, from University of Florence , “preclinical evidence suggests that oral consumption of HCA reliably reduces food intake and body weight.
+Acc. to a study, “preclinical evidence suggests that oral consumption of HCA reliably reduces food intake and body weight.
 Studies in humans, for the most part, fail to replicate this.
 Some isolated studies do note weight loss, but it appears to be quite variable and unreliable.
 Although there is some limited potential for HCA as a weight-loss inducer, the magnitude of effect is quite low, and the benefit is unreliable; making it hard to recommend this compound as a fat burner or anti-obesity agent.
-Beside poor evidence on garciniacambogia efficacy as dietary compound, safety issues regarding this extract also represents a major clinical concern.”
+Beside poor evidence on garcinia cambogia efficacy as dietary compound, safety issues regarding this extract also represents a major clinical concern.”

 When we talk about the green coffee bean extract, it is just the unroasted coffee bean we are talking about.
 A coffee bean is the seed of the coffee plant which is found inside the fruit of the coffee plant called the cherry.
 Though coffee beans are seeds, they are called coffee beans because they resemble the shape of beans.